someodd/someodd.github.io/showcase.markdown

 taxonomy: showcase
 ---

 Some of the projects I’ve worked on.
-Please also look at [my services page](/services).
+Please also look at [my about page](/about).